Kunzea pomifera

-Kunzea pomifera, commonly known as muntries, emu apples, native cranberries, munthari, muntaberry or monterry, is a low-growing or prostrate shrub with hairy stems, small, mostly egg-shaped leaves, groups of white flowers on the ends of the branches and fleshy, more or less spherical, edible fruit.
+Kunzea pomifera, commonly known as muntries, emu apples, native cranberries, munthari, muntaberry or monterry (from Tanganekald Ngarrindjeri mantari), is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-east of continental Australia.
+It is a low-growing or prostrate shrub with hairy stems, small, mostly egg-shaped leaves, groups of white flowers on the ends of the branches and fleshy, more or less spherical, edible fruit.